Late-Dev/Cashflow/README.md

 2. **Build savings** Plan your savings and goals.
 Watch as your budget grows to achieve your dreams.

-3. *In progress* **Create shared wallets** Invite your friends and family to shared wallets for joint financial management.
+3. **Create shared wallets** Invite your friends and family to shared wallets for joint financial management.
 Shared purchases or trips have become easier!

 4. **Analyze finances** Cashflow provides convenient reports and analytics to help you better understand where your money is going and how to save.
 <p align="center">
   <img height="600" src="https://github.com/Late-Dev/Cashflow/raw/main/cashflow_demo.gif">
 </p>

+## Features

+- [x] Create unlimited wallets
+- [x] Edit or create categories for wallets
+- [x] Share your vallets via link, inline or QR code
+- [x] Save transactions: both expenses and incomes
+- [ ] Rename existed wallets
+- [ ] Validation of data

 ## Requirements

 - docker